jeffmcwhirter/rdx/README.md

 ## Configuring text message settings

 To send text message notifications we use RAMADDA's phone plugin which is included in  the set of core plugins.
 If you have not installed the core plugins then build the phone plugin from the RAMADDA repository and copy it into the server's &lt;ramadda home dir&gt;/plugins directory.

 The phone plugin uses <a href="https://www.twilio.com/">Twilio</a> as the message gateway.
 You will need to create an account with Twilio and configure your RAMADDA server.
-The 2 main properties to set in your rdx.properties are:
+The 3 main properties to set in your rdx.properties are:
 <pre>
-#Twilio app id
+#Twilio account id
-twilio.appid=
+twilio.accountsid=

 #Twili authorization token (for reading the transcription)
 twilio.authtoken=

+#Phone number twilio assigns you
+twilio.phone=
 </pre>